Choosing The Best Truck For You!

-The smaller trailers are usually whats called bumper or tongue pulled.
+The smaller trailers are usually what’s called bumper or tongue pulled.
 These trailers put the majority of the weight on on your ball hitch at the back of your truck.
 These allow you to use your bed as storage space, or leave it empty.
 The larger trailers are going to be mounted to a hitch located in the bed of the truck.
 This is because they are heavier and putting the weight of the trailer over your trucks rear axle allows you to not only tow more but have more of a comfortable ride.

-Now to the different types of trucks.
+Now to the different types of trucks

-First we have the suspension classification.
+We have the suspension classification.
 Most trucks will come with a classification on the side; such as Ram 1500, Ram 2500, Ram 3500.
 This number is the classification for how much a truck can haul weight wise.
-So the Ram 1500 can haul about 1500 or so pounds payload, which means weight in the bed.
+So, the Ram 1500 can haul about 1500 or so pounds payload, which means weight in the bed.
 Ram 2500 about 2500 lbs, and 3500 about 3500 pounds.
 As we get newer and newer trucks they are usually rated for more than that though.
 A 2016 Ram 3500 can actually haul 4100 lbs payload.

-Second we have the tire/axle combo.
-The smaller trucks will tend to have smaller axles/tire combo because the were not designed to haul as much weight.
+We have the tire/axle combo.
+The smaller trucks will tend to have smaller axles/tire combo because they were not designed to haul as much weight.
 The heavier duty trucks usually come with bigger axles and higher pressure rated tires, or even dual tires on each side of truck for more weight capacity.
 For example one could buy a Chevrolet Heavy Duty 3500 truck with a single rear wheel and the pay load would be 4300 lbs.
 Or you could buy the Heavy Duty 3500 with dual rear wheels and the payload is then increased to 5600 lbs.
 These numbers are also related to total towing capacity.

-Third is the engine used in the truck.
+The engine used in the truck.
 Along with the bigger suspension and axle/tire combo, you also get the option for the bigger engine.
 Most trucks will come with either a gasoline or a diesel option to choose from.
 For more towing capacity the diesel is the one to choose.
-The reason for this is because diesels produce almost if not more than twice the torque a gasoline engine produces.
+The reason for this is because diesels produce up to twice the torque a gasoline engine produces.

-The smaller the truck you will usually have a smaller bed. they can range from 4.5 feet to some even as large as 12 feet.
+The bed length.
+Truck beds can range from 4.5 feet to something as large as 12 feet.
 The more room you have in your bed means the more you can put back there.
-Also when you start looking at fifth wheel trailers it is better to get the longer bed which is usually 8 feet.
+Also, when you start looking at fifth wheel trailers it is better to get the longer bed which is usually 8+ feet.
 The reason for this is turning radius.
 When you have the short bed it places the nose of the trailer closer to the rear window/cab of the truck.